DucManhPhan/DucManhPhan.github.io/_posts/2023-01-17-leetcode-303-range-sum-query-immutable.md

 <br>

 ## Using Prefix Sum

+Before jumping to this solution, we can read up on this article: [Prefix sum](https://ducmanhphan.github.io/2019-06-30-Prefix-sum/).

 To speed up [the previous solution](#using-for-loop) that is using For Loop, we need to eliminate the redundant sum in each loop by using the prefix sum array.